 - DC Fast Charging (BMW i3, Kia Soul EV, Nissan Leaf, Tesla Model S, etc) means a quick recharge

 Initially the Volt and Leaf were the primary competition for the leading electric car.
-This was a duel between two paradigms, gasoline or fast charging, for longer range travel.
+The two also represented a duel between two paradigms, gasoline or fast charging, for longer range travel.

 Gasoline versus DC Fast Charge

 The Chevy Volt put General Motors in the camp of relying on gasoline for long range.
 Its 35-40 mile electric range is enough to handle typical daily driving, and lots of Volt owners report going months between fillups.
 It has a gasoline engine making the Volt behave like a traditional hybrid car when needed.
-The Volt owner then becomes just as dependent on gasoline for long range driving as any gasoline car owner.
+Because the on-board charger only supported 3 kiloWatt charging, it wasn't an effective choice for long range trips.
+Volt owners instead were just as dependent on gasoline for long range driving as any gasoline car owner.

 GM's marketing messages repeatedly turned to the range anxiety fear battery electric car owners must have.
 In 2010, General Motors even went so far as to trademark "Range Anxiety", [GMtrademark] and then quickly thought better of that move and canceled the trademark registration.
 GM's message was that electric car drivers will become stuck by the side of the road, having run out of electricity.
 GM's answer was that the only solution is to rely on gasoline to extend driving range.